 After my night outside the grand opening of Varvatos' new Bowery store, I went into the shop for the first time.
 Walking in, I got a confusing mix of emotions.
 It feels almost authentic.
 The vinyl, the scabby walls, the ragged clothing.
 I found myself feeling "not bad" about it.
-But then you look closer: The records are preciously pricey, the walls are preserved under Plexiglas, and the ragged clothing is beyond pricey--a moth-eaten Cheap Trick t-shirt (scavenged from a Church basement thrift shop?) goes for $250.
+But then you look closer: The records are preciously pricey, the walls are preserved under Plexiglas, and the clothing is beyond pricey--a used Cheap Trick t-shirt goes for $250.

 photo: hardcore shutterbug